-Contractors shall submit the completed OJT Commitment/Schedule through the Department's online OJT System website at https://adot.dbesystem.com, no later than the preconstruction conference.
+Contractors shall submit the completed OJT Commitment/Schedule through the Department's DOORS website at adotdoors.dbesystem.com, no later than the preconstruction conference.
 The OJT Commitment/Schedule shall include the project information, project training plan information, project training schedule, and the contractor's signature of acknowledgement.

 The OJT Commitment/Schedule is reviewed by the Field Office as a first level of approval and subsequently, it will get reviewed by BECO as a second and final level of approval.